Zauriel: Fictional character biography

 Sentenced to Hell for his transgression, Asmodel met up with the demon-lord Neron and joined forces with him, doubling the size of Asmodel's army by adding Neron's demons to his original army of angels.
 Zauriel tracked down the angel Michael, who, after failing to reach the very love he had abandoned Heaven for before her death, had been bitterly wandering the Earth, to seek his aid.
 Asmodel adopted the form of a child and mounted an attack on the JLA Watchtower, resulting in the death of the Martian Manhunter, who then aided Zauriel in Heaven itself.

-From there, Asmodel and Neron led their forces to Heaven and actually beat back the armies of Paradise.
+From there, Asmodel and Neron led their forces to Heaven and beat back the armies of Paradise.
 Slaughtering his way towards the throne room of the Presence, Asmodel found only an abandoned room instead, empty except for Zauriel.
 Confused, Asmodel demanded to know where the Presence was, and was informed by Zauriel that the Presence is, in fact, everywhere and in everything.
 Realizing that there was no true way he could ever succeed where Lucifer had failed, Asmodel turned to Neron for help, but the demon abandoned the former King-Angel.
 Sentenced to Hell yet again, Asmodel became Neron's prisoner.
 The Martian Manhunter returned to Earth when the Flash revived him.

 After the object of Zauriel's affection decided to stay with her boyfriend, Heaven assigned Zauriel as their ambassador to Earth to be a beacon of hope and reassurance.
 He was granted a suit of Heavenly armor and a new headquarters, the Aerie, a structure floating over Los Angeles.
 Accepting the JLA's offer for membership, Zauriel joined them on various missions.

-Asmodel did not stay beaten for long and soon bonded himself to the hostless Spectre in the Day of Judgement crossover using the ashes of an angel's wing feather, aided by Etrigan the Demon.
+Asmodel did not stay beaten for long and soon bonded himself to the hostless Spectre in the Day of Judgement crossover using the ashes of an angel's wing feather, aided by Etrigan.
 Gaining sudden, immeasurable power, Asmodel froze Hell and returned to Earth, leading to immense destruction.
 Zauriel confronted and attempted to battle Asmodel directly, but Asmodel effortlessly overpowered him by turning his very wings into stone.
 The heroes of Earth united, the bulk of which went to fight Spectre directly, while a smaller detachment, led by Zauriel, left for Purgatory to find a soul eligible to replace Asmodel's inside the Spectre.
 They found Hal Jordan.